singleron-RD/CeleScope/docs/flv_trust4/multi_flv_trust4.md

 `--expected_target_cell_num` Expected T or B cell number.
 If `--target_cell_barcode` is provided, this argument is ignored.

 `--target_cell_barcode` Barcode of target cells.
-It is a plain text file with one barcode per line.
+Auto or path of plain text file with one barcode per line.

 `--target_weight` UMIs of the target cells are multiplied by this factor.
 Only used when `--target_cell_barcode` is provided.